bad64/PythonPad/README.md

 > [!NOTE]
 > In both cases, Up + Down will **always** resolve to Up !

+As of March 30th 2024, I have provided a CPT-compliant config in the `extras/` folder.
+There's probably going to be a couple more added down the line if and when needed.

 ## Updating the firmware

 Updating is pretty easy: Connect your controller to a computer, and copy over the `boot.py`, `gamepad_driver.py`, `VERSION` (optional), and `code.py` files, overwriting those present on the CIRCUITPYTHON drive.
 In theory, you shouldn't have to overwrite `config.json` and should be able to keep your configuration across all versions.
 (If the controller stops working after such an update, try uploading the default version of that file again)